HTS Bioinf - ELLA production

 White-/blacklists

-Each instance has two associated files that determine which analyses should be imported:
+Each instance of ELLA has two associated files that determine which analyses should be imported:

 ops/<instance>-watcher-whitelist.txt